brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

     alias d='sudo enter-chroot -n debian'
     ```

-    Note that after Mat茅 is installed and configured, `xinit` can be added to the `d` alias, so that Mat茅 starts up immediately.
+    Note that after Maté is installed and configured, `xinit` can be added to the `d` alias, so that Maté starts up immediately.
 But doing this seems to prevent Unicode input (using `ctrl-U` followed by the codepoint) from working correctly in Vim, so I am not doing it.

  1. Create a user password, using `passwd`.